Kartikey1902/Analog-clock/README.md

 # Analog-clock

-This is a analog clock using html, css and javaScript Take a look
+ This is analog clock using light HTML CSS and JS for excercise - [Take a look](https://github.com/Kartikey1902/Analog-clock)

+## What it is

+A basic warmup exercise.
+Simple, practice oriented, a Analog-clock.
+Built with:

+- HTML
+- CSS
+- JavaScript